Erehmaryann/global-sentiment-dashboard/README.md

 - Use the sentiment type controls to switch between different sentiment views
 - Hover over regions to see quick information

-### Data Visualization
+### Data Visualisation

-The dashboard provides several ways to visualize sentiment data:
+The dashboard provides several ways to visualise sentiment data:

 1. **Global Map**: Color-coded representation of sentiment across regions
 2. **Stats Cards**: Quick overview of key metrics